-Alia Bhatt Breaks Down While Opening Up About Sister Shaheen's Battle With Depression; Watch Videos
+Alia Bhatt Breaks Down While Talking About Sister Shaheen's Battle With Depression - Watch Video

-Alia Bhatt shares quite a close bond with her elder sister Shaheen and the siblings never feel to express their love for each other as they often go out together on vacations and treat their fans with lovely pictures.
-A few years back, Shaheen opened up about depression since she was about 13 years old on Instagram.
+Alia Bhatt shares quite a close bond with her elder sister Shaheen Bhatt and the siblings never fail to express their love for each other as they often go out together on vacations and treat their fans with lovely pictures.
+Sometime back, Shaheen opened up about depression since she was about 13 years old, on Instagram.

 Recently, Shaheen even penned a book on depression titled 'I've Never Been Unhappier'.
 At the launch event of the book, Alia broke down in tears and the emotional moment was captured on the camera.